zhenga8533/bbvw-wiki/docs/pokemon/pikachu-world-cap.md

 ### Sprites

-Pikachu-World-Cap has no sprites available in Blaze Black/Volt White.
+Pikachu World Cap has no sprites available in Blaze Black/Volt White.

 ### Cries